majedelhelou/majedelhelou.github.io/_pages/about.md

 * *Jul 2020*: Our paper on the analysis of frequency-conditional learning in deep super-resolution and denoising networks, and a stochastic masking method to improve both tasks, is accepted in ECCV.
 * *Jul 2020*: Our paper on joint denoising and super-resolution in microscopy imaging is accepted in BioImage Computing, ECCVW.
 * *May 2020*: [VIDIT](https://github.com/majedelhelou/VIDIT) is released, and is used in the ECCV AIM workshop for the [relighting competitions](https://competitions.codalab.org/competitions/24671) that we are co-organizing.
-* *Mar 2020*: Our paper on image denoising, later presented in the CVPR CDD workshop, is accepted in IEEE TIP.
+* *Mar 2020*: Our BUIFD paper on image denoising, later presented in the CVPR CDD workshop, is accepted in IEEE TIP.
 * *Jan 2020*: Our 3 papers on extreme video completion, network regularization and point embeddings are accepted in IEEE ICASSP.
 * *Jun 2019*: Our paper on spectral defocus disambiguation is accepted in OSA Math, with its extension in OSA Continuum.
 * *May 2019*: Our paper on automated robotic painting is accepted in IEEE ICRA.